Privacy

 Privacy Policy

-Scholar privacy promise: we collect only what we need to run your revision loop, we explain why, and we give you control — including deleting your account and asking us to erase data.
+Student privacy promise: we collect only what we need to run your revision loop, we explain why in plain language, and we use high-privacy defaults for students.
+You stay in control through account deletion, data export, cookie choices, email preferences, and privacy requests.

 1. Who we are